sharetribe/flex-docs/src/docs/concepts-integrations/integrations/index.md

   - use cases: integrating analytics providers

-- Adding a custom endpoint in your client app server that calls a third party API and then updates information in Flex using Marketplace API or Integration API
+- Adding a custom endpoint in your client app server that calls a third party API and then updates information in Flex using the Marketplace API or the Integration API

   - use cases: enabling downloadable content in listings